zeek/zeek-docs/doc/scripts/base/bif/reporter.bif.zeek.rst

    Generates a "flow" weird.

-   :name: the name of the weird.
+   :param name: the name of the weird.

-   :orig: the originator host associated with the weird.
+   :param orig: the originator host associated with the weird.

-   :resp: the responder host associated with the weird.
+   :param resp: the responder host associated with the weird.

    :returns: Always true.